Cochlear Implant Lawsuit

 - The device requires recharging or new batteries each day

-- Surgeons must perform a particular surgery for patients undergoing an MRI
+Surgeons must perform a particular surgery for patients undergoing an MRI, playing sports or involvement as an accident could damage the implant.

-In some cases, the patient loses their natural hearing in the implanted ear.
-When this occurs, the individual should use a hearing aid instead to ensure their natural hearing ability remains.
+Sometimes, the patient loses their natural hearing in the implanted ear.
+When this occurs, the individual should use a hearing aid to ensure their natural hearing ability remains.

-While surgically implanted devices have proved to be beneficial for tens of thousands of patients, others have experienced significant unnecessary potential risks and life-threatening complications that include:
+While surgically implanted devices have proved to be beneficial for tens of thousands of patients, others have experienced significant harm, unnecessary potential risks, and life-threatening complications that include:

 - Balance issues